konung/wikiquote-api/README.md

 * 0.1.0 :  First version ever

 ## Important note
 Be carefull when updating the gem.
-Check the methods parameters and returns, they may change between release (0.x.x to 1.x.x etc...)
+Check the method parameters and returns, they may change between release (0.x.x to 1.x.x etc...)

 ## Support
 Don't hesitate to open issues for any question.